History of Nintendo: Wii, Game Boy Micro, and DS Lite

-In April 2006, Nintendo announced that the Revolution would release as the "Wii".
-The name, like the rest of the console, was intended to appeal to casual audiences, and it initially was highly controversial among Nintendo's fans.
-Lucas Thomas later wrote for IGN: "Nintendo smartly let the name be known months before [E3], anticipating that the oddity of it would ignite a firestorm of controversy" [...] "the name would have overshadowed everything else about the system at the show."

 Do you know anyone who's never watched TV, never seen a movie, never read a book?
 Of course not.
 So let me ask you one more question.
 Do you know someone, maybe even in your own family, who's never played a video game?
 I bet you do.
 How can this be?
 If we want to consider ourselves a true mass medium, if we want to grow as an industry, this has to change.